drivechain-project/drivechain.info/releases/index.md

 On the sidechain, go to the "Parent Chain" tab, and "BMM" sub-tab.

-### 3. Linux Guide for Noobs
+### 3. I don't have Linux!!!

-Some of the software is Linux-only, especially at first.
-Linux is also safer to use than other OSes!
+Some of the software is Linux-only.

-#### a.
-Linux is Free, and Easy to Use on Mac/Windows

-Note: Mac/Windows users can run Linux for free, by using software such as [VirtualBox](https://www.virtualbox.org/) or [VMWare](https://www.vmware.com/products/fusion.html).
+Mac/Windows users can run Linux for free, by using software such as [VirtualBox](https://www.virtualbox.org/) or [VMWare](https://www.vmware.com/products/fusion.html).
 See guides [here](https://www.wikihow.com/Install-Ubuntu-on-VirtualBox) and [here](https://graspingtech.com/vmware-fusion-ubuntu-20.04/).
 This is not only easy, it is very secure (by layperson standards), because it should be impossible for DriveNet to touch the rest of your Mac/Windows computer (it will be confined to the VirtualBox computer).

-#### b.
-How to Run Drivenet (Linux Noobs)

-1. If you have old data directories from previous versions (~/.drivenet, ~/.testchain) please delete them!
-2. Download the **tar.gz** file (above), and extract it.
-3. Navigate to the qt file (/bin/drivenet-qt).
-4. Right-click to open a terminal in this location, and run the qt file via "./drivenet-qt" + ENTER.

-* If you have a technical issue, try reindexing: (example: ./drivenet-qt --reindex).
-Or, bother us in the [t.me/DcInsiders telegram](t.me/DcInsiders).

 <!--